BitcoinErrorLog/skywriter/README.md

    - Select "Check Tag Compatibility"

 2. **Check a Tag**:
+   - The checker automatically detects tag type (Mifare Classic or NTAG215)
    - **Tap the "Check Tag" button** (user action required)
    - Then tap your phone to the NFC tag
    - View detailed compatibility report

 3. **Review Results**:
-   - See tag type, block count, authentication status
+   - See tag type, block/page count, authentication status
+   - View tag contents and current data
    - Read issues and recommendations
    - Use "Check Again" to test another tag

+### Erasing Tags

+1. **Open Tag Checker**:
+   - Navigate to the tag checker from the menu

+2. **Check Tag First**:
+   - Check the tag to see its current state

+3. **Erase Tag**:
+   - Tap "Erase Tag" button
+   - Confirm the erase operation
+   - Tag will be cleared to a blank state
+   - Verification ensures data was actually erased

 ## 🔧 Technical Details